PhilJahelka/PhilJahelka.github.io/docs/README.md

 Hydrate or diedrate.
 There will be lots of outdoor fun so bring a water bottle and sunscreen.
 Also, there is limited cell-service in rural Marin County, so get your maps figured out in town first.

 ## Dress Code
-Clean and comfortable.
+Festive casual.
 The ceremony seating is outdoor wooden benches and the dance is in an old barn, so absolutely nothing you'd be sad about snagging.

 # Agenda